 The relationship between lupus activity and pregnancy is not predictable.
 Some patients remain in remission while others have mild to moderate flares, most commonly in the second half of pregnancy or postpartum.
 Pregnancy in the setting of SLE is associated with poor fetal and maternal outcomes.
 Women with SLE are at risk of pregnancy loss, pre-eclampsia, worsening disease activity, preterm labour, morbidity and mortality.
 Patients with co-existing Antiphospholipid syndrome are at even higher risk.
 Pre-eclampsia prophylaxis with Aspirin should be prescribed for all patients with SLE or antiphospholipid syndrome.
 Anti-Ro and anti-La antibody testing must be done in all women with SLE or APLA syndrome.
 If positive, there is a small risk (5%) of fetal congenital heart block and neonatal lupus.
 The patient should be followed by a pediatric cardiologist and monitored with fetal ECHO in utero.
-If impending heart block is identified, steroids +/- IVIG may be considered, and potentially a pacemaker postnatally indicated for the neonate.
+If impending heart block is identified, steroids +/- IVIG can be considered in utero and pacemaker may be needed for the neonate.

 Lupus nephritis Pre-eclampsia

 Hypertension Onset anytime in pregnancy, including before 20 weeks Onset after 20 weeks

 Proteinuria > 3 g/day Protein/creatinine ≥ 30 mg/mmol

 Urinary sediment Active Inactive

 Anti-dsDNA Present, rising Absent

 Complement levels Reduced Normal

 CRP Elevated Normal

-Microangiopathic hemolytic anemia Absent Present in HELLP
+Microangiopathic Absent Present in HELLP

+hemolytic anemia